memasanz/ADXHack/README.md

 ------------------------------------

 We can create a dashboard that can be shared with your team.
+Click on the `New dashboard` selection

 | ![](media/Dashboard01.PNG) |
 |---------------------------------------|

+We will need to add a datasource

 | ![](media/Dashboard02.PNG) |
 |---------------------------------------|

+Grab your cluster id and paste it in

 | ![](media/Dashboard03.PNG) |
 |---------------------------------------|